freeletics/khonshu/docs/navigation/testing.md

 ## Back presses

-For tests of classes or functions that collect `NavEventNavigator.backPresses()` it is possible to manually trigger a back press emission by calling the `NavEventNavigator.dispatchBackPress()` function.
+For tests of classes or functions that collect `HostNavigator.backPresses()` it is possible to manually trigger a back press emission by calling the `HostNavigator.dispatchBackPress()` function.

 `NavigatorTurbine` also has a `dispatchBackPress()` function which can be directly called from